Exercise Science (EXR)

 EXR 325.
 Evidence-Based Research Concepts.
 3 Hours.

 This course will focus on outlining the foundation of evidence-based practice in health sciences.
 The students will gain a basic understanding of principles in evidence-based practice and how to incorporate those principles into clinical practice.
-Course Information: Same as CLS 325.
+Course Information: Same as MLS 325.

 EXR 329.
 Kinesiology and Biomechanics.
 3 Hours.